Generic Name: bosutinib (boe SUE tin ib)

 asthma, chronic obstructive pulmonary disease (COPD), or other breathing disorder.

 Do not use Bosulif if you are pregnant.
 It could harm the unborn baby.
 Tell your doctor right away if you become pregnant during treatment.
-Use effective birth control while you are using this medication and for at least 30 days after your treatment ends.
+Use effective birth control while you are using this medication and for at least 1 month after your last dose.

 How should I take Bosulif?